 What is Disney Plus?

 Disney Plus (also styled as Disney+) is the Walt Disney Company’s paid video on-demand streaming service.
-Completely ad-free, the service will be home to exclusive content from Disney’s owned properties, which include Marvel Studios, Lucasfilm, Pixar, 20th Century Fox, and National Geographic.
-Not only will customers have access to legacy content, but there will also be new, original programming, being created for the service based on the aforementioned properties.
+Completely ad-free, the service is home to exclusive content from Disney’s owned properties, which include Marvel Studios, Lucasfilm, Pixar, 20th Century Fox, and National Geographic.
+Not only do customers have access to legacy content, but there’s plenty of original programming being created for the service, based on the aforementioned properties.

-With Disney’s exclusive rights to several popular franchise properties, the service is a viable competitor to other entertainment juggernauts in New Zealand, like SKY, Netflix, Neon, Lightbox and TVNZ On Demand.
+For example, customers can watch all 30 seasons of old favourite The Simpsons, and Avengers: Endgame, on Disney Plus, as well as new arrivals.
+Featuring all of Disney’s exclusive franchise properties, the service is a viable competitor to other entertainment juggernauts, like SKY, Netflix, Neon and TVNZ On Demand.

 How can I watch Disney Plus?

-Similar to other streaming services like Netflix and Neon, Disney Plus is both web and app based, and can be accessed with an Internet connection.
-Below is a list of devices that Disney Plus can be viewed from:
+Similar to other streaming services like Netflix and Neon, Disney Plus is both web and app based, and can be accessed via the internet.
+Below is a list of ways to watch Disney Plus:

-Having removed Disney related content from other streaming services like Netflix, Disney Plus will now be the only place to watch previously released films, TV shows and animated series made by Disney and its owned properties, like Marvel, Lucasfilm, Pixar and 20th Century Fox.
+Since the removal of all Disney related content from other streaming services, including Netflix, Disney Plus is now the only place to watch previously released films, TV shows and animated series made by Disney and its owned properties: Marvel, Lucasfilm, Pixar and 20th Century Fox.

-Here are some of the legacy content coming to Disney Plus:
+Here is some of the legacy content on Disney Plus:

 - Marvel Studios films